drogue-iot/blog.drogue.io/content/2021-05-27-consume-drogue-messages/index.md

 export DOCKER_HOST=tcp://127.0.0.1:1234
 ```

-With docker configured, we can now deploy our function.
+With the daemon configured, we can now deploy our function.
 We'll need a
 docker registry to store our image:

 ```shell